 The Instructors' Handbook makes clear that instructors must turn back a certain percentage of the final grade to the whole class by the drop deadline.
 I adhere to that rule strictly, with time to spare, because it provides important academic transparency for students.
 The only exception may occur when a student has obtained an incompatible extension on term work.

-In the spirit of further transparency, here are my general rules on extensions.
+In the spirit of further transparency, here are my rules on extensions.

 I hope this information helped.
-Please let me know what else I can do to support you in reaching your academic goals.
+Let me know what else I can do to support you in reaching your academic goals.

 -- Professor Peet.